When researching Athens online, you’ll no doubt find a few bloggers saying it’s ‘not their favorite’ or ‘not what they expected’. What gives?

 1. Stay in Plaka, Monastiraki, or Koukaki

-Sure, these areas are highly tourist-oriented, but they are also really nice.
-Staying there is worth it: at first, I tried saving money by booking a budget hotel further into the city, but this was not so convenient and actually cost more money to get to- and from.
-I later stayed in an apartment in Plaka and it was wonderful to be based right beneath the Acropolis.
+For the best experience, it’s worth staying close to where the action is.
+At first, I tried saving money by booking a budget hotel further into the city, but this was not so convenient and actually cost more money to get to- and from.
+I later stayed in an apartment in Plaka and it was wonderful to be based right beneath the Acropolis and have everything at walking distance.

 July and August get very busy (and hot!) so it’s nicer to be in Athens before or after these months.
 With fewer crowds, it’s easier to explore and enjoy the atmosphere.